ajtomato/DjangoTutorial/README.md

 Since you defined the _name_ argument in the _url()_ functions in the _polls.urls_ module, you can remove a reliance on specific URL paths defined in your url configurations by using the _{% url %}_ template tag.

 ### Namespacing URL names

+## Writing your first Django app, part 4

+### Write a simple form

+Since we’re creating a POST form (which can have the effect of modifying data), we need to worry about Cross Site Request Forgeries.
+All POST forms that are targeted at internal URLs should use the {% csrf_token %} template tag.

+_request.POST_ is a dictionary-like object that lets you access submitted data by key name. _request.POST_ values are always strings.
+Note that Django also provides request.GET for accessing GET data in the same way.

+We are using the _reverse()_ function in the _HttpResponseRedirect_ constructor in this example.
+This function helps avoid having to hardcode a URL in the view function.
+It is given the name of the view that we want to pass control to and the variable portion of the URL pattern that points to that view.